 - Stay active to boost your metabolism

-- Loose weight and delay the effects of ageing
+- Lose weight and delay the effects of aging

 - Drink a glass of water before eating

 - Do cardio 20 minutes a day five days a week

 - Do push-ups accurately